eclipse-archived/ceylon-lang.org/documentation/tour/types.md

 Notice that the code of `printVisitor` looks just like a `switch` statement.
 It must explicitly enumerate all subtypes of `Node`.
 It "breaks" if we add a new subtype of `Node` to the `Visitor` interface.
-This is correct, and is the desired behavior.
-By "break", I mean that the compiler lets us know that we have to update our code to handle the new subtype.
+This is correct, and is the desired behavior; "break" means that the compiler lets us know that we have to update our code to handle the new subtype.

 In Ceylon, we can achieve the same effect, with less verbosity, by